 Through its interest in Pawnee, the Company is involved in the business of micro and small-ticket equipment financing to small businesses in the start-up and "B" credit market in the lower 48 states of the United States.
+Through its interest in Windset Capital Corporation ("Windset"), Chesswood is becoming involved with the business of providing working capital loans to small businesses in United States.
 Through its interest in Sherway LP, the Company is involved in selling, servicing and leasing Acura automobiles in the Province of Ontario.
 Through its interest in Lease-Win, the Company had a portfolio of automobile leases under administration, the remainder of which were sold or were paid out by the lessees during the year.